openshiro/shiro-ruby/README.md

 ## Usage

-First, configure Shiro with your API key:
+The library needs to be configured with your account's api key which is available in your Shiro account under API Keys.

 ```ruby
 require "shiro"